coreinfrastructure/best-practices-badge/doc/security.md

           weakness: if the user's system is compromised, others can log in as that user.
-But this is fundamental to any "remember me" functionality, and users must opt in to enable "remember me" (by default users must enter their password on each login).
+But this is fundamental to any "remember me" functionality, and users must opt in to enable "remember me" (by default users must enter their password on each login, and the login becomes invalid when the user logs out or when the user exits the entire browser, because the cookie for login is only a session cookie).
           The "remember me" box was originally implemented in commit e79decec67.
         - Email addresses are only revealed to the logged-in owner and